biocypher/biochatter-paper/manuscript.md

 - **integrations**: We write dedicated tests for specific tasks that require integrations, for instance with knowledge graphs or vector databases.

-- **stochasticity**: To account for variablity in model responses, we include a parameter to run each test multiple times and generate summary statistics.
+- **stochasticity**: To account for variability in model responses, we include a parameter to run each test multiple times and generate summary statistics.

 - **sentiment and behaviour**: To assess whether the models exhibit the desired behaviour patterns for each of the personas, we let a second LLM evaluate the responses based on a set of criteria, including professionalism and politeness.